Craigspaz/how-to-write-more-correct-software-workshop/instructions/steps.md

 Here are some notes on the initial content of the `AwsKmsArnParsing.dfy` file:

-1. `include` is how Dafny includes other files.
-The file `include.dfy` is a helper file we added for you.

 1. `module` is how Dafny organizes code.
 This `module` is called `AwsKmsArnParsing`.
 Everything in `{}` is the contents of the `module`.